Supervisor/supervisor/README.txt

   .. supervisor will emit a PROCESS_COMMUNICATIONS_STDOUT event with data in the payload of "Hello!".

+  An example of a script which emits a process communication event is in the 'scripts' directory of the supervisor package, named "sample_commevent.py".

 Signals

   Killing supervisord with SIGHUP will stop all processes, reload the